Sathish-30/GoLang/README.md

 - Switch statement is used by checking it with the corresponidng case statement

+- The variable of if statement can be accessed within the else block also , but can't be accessed from the outside scope

 #### Functions

 > `func add(x int, y int) int { return x + y }`